The Science Museum Group Journal Editorial Board comprises:

 - Professor Jim Bennett (Chair), University of Oxford

-- Professor Justin Dillon, King’s College London
+- Professor Justin Dillon, University of Bristol

 - Professor Elizabeth Edwards, De Montfort University